Welcome to Our Practice

 The surgery website is a most effective way of giving our patients access to help and the latest information 24 hours a day, seven days a week.
 It contains complete information about all the services we offer.
 It also details how the practice is organised and introduces our doctors, other medical and administrative staff and describes their various responsibilities.

-Surgery will be closed today from 1:00pm for Staff training and development and will open tomorrow at 8:00am.
 For any medical emergency treatment please ring NHS 111 Service.

 Stay at Home – Protect the NHS – Save Lives

 Everyone must now stay at home to help stop the spread of coronavirus.
 This includes people of all ages – even if you do not have any symptoms or other health conditions.

 - To shop for basic necessities or pick up medicine

 - Any medical need, or to provide care or to help a vulnerable person

 - To travel to work if you absolutely cannot work from home

 - To exercise once a day on your own or with people in your household

 Please telephone rather than visiting people in hospital where at all possible.

 If you have to go out for one of these reasons